shuenj/tp/docs/UserGuide.md

 * Finds the doctor at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list and it must refer to a doctor.
 * The index **must be a positive integer** 1, 2, 3, …​
 * A specialisation must only contain alphanumeric charaters and specialisations must be separated by a comma.
+Duplicate specialisations will be ignored.
 * To remove all specialisations, type `spec INDEX` without specifying any specialisations after it.

 Examples:
-* `spec 5 heart, brain` modifies the specialisations of the 5th person(a `Doctor`) in the contact list to `heart` and `brain`.
+* `spec 5 heart, brain, brain` modifies the specialisations of the 5th person(a `Doctor`) in the contact list to `heart` and `brain`.
+* `spec 5` removes all specialisations of the 5th person(a `Doctor`) in the contact list.

 ### Deleting a person : `delete`